 News

-Camp IdRaHaJe, short for 'I’d Rather Have Jesus,' filed a lawsuit in May over licensing rules that would have forced it to ...
+Camp IdRaHaJe, short for 'I’d Rather Have Jesus,' filed a lawsuit in May over licensing rules that would have forced it to let attendees use bathrooms and sleeping facilities 'consistent with their ...

 Centennial State claims it never required religious camps to let gender-confused boys, girls use opposite-sex facilities.